 In Gdańsk, as well as the neighbouring cities of Sopot and Gdynia, you'll find no shortage of illuminations in each centre (We're glad we don't have to pay the electricity bill!).
 By far, however, the best Christmas lights can always be found in Oliwa Park, 20 minutes north by train from the Old Town.
 Running around the same period as the Christmas markets, the historic park lights up at between 4pm until 10pm every evening, with stunning arrangements that truly knock you off your feet.

 The park has numerous sections with different landscape arrangements, and the accompanying lights vary from year to year.
 However, you can always guarantee to find certain fixtures, that locals and return visitors can't seem to get enough of!
 Our personal favourite is the fairy-esque light walls that bolster the trees on Aleja Lipowa (ENG: Linden Avenue) and always make for good insta photos!
 The water canals known as the Prince's View (PL: Książęcy Widok) usually sport some sort of boat and swan motif, whilst the grounds near the Anglo-Chinese Garden are always pleasantly-lined with luminous features, including a recreation of the fountain's water beams.

-For more fun related to the 'holiday season', read our article on Christmas and New Year in Gdańsk.
+For more fun related to the 'holiday season', read our article on Christmas in Gdańsk.